Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: Introduction

-\begin{enumerate} \item It is developed through an optimal control approach, which is able to achieve best transition from any admissible initial operation condition to the optimal operation condition in terms of a reformulated objective. \item It embeds an active learning effect allowing the system to actively explore the unknown environment to reduce the level of uncertainty.
-Instead of using computationally expensive particle filters in information-driven methods, this paper develops an efficient multi-estimator based ensemble approach to quantify the estimation uncertainty online, based on which the controller effectively trades off between \emph{exploration and exploitation} to balance the dual objectives of identification and tracking. \item Different from all the existing schemes where probing effect is artificially introduced or inserted (usually by means of dithers and perturbations), the probing effect \emph{naturally} occurs depending on the confidence of the estimation by assembling the outcomes of these individual estimators. \end{enumerate}
+\begin{enumerate} \item The proposed method embeds an active learning effect allowing the system to actively explore the unknown environment to reduce the level of uncertainty.
+Instead of using computationally expensive particle filters in information-driven methods, this paper develops an efficient multi-estimator based ensemble approach to quantify the estimation uncertainty online, based on which the controller effectively trades off between \emph{exploration and exploitation} to balance the dual objectives of identification and tracking. \item The ensemble based estimation method advocated in this paper is distinct from those probabilistic or dynamic ensemble estimation approaches dedicated for machine learning problems.
+Existing active learning based algorithms \cite{Houthooft2016VIME,chua2018deep,Cui20221492} utilise neural networks or ensembles of randomly generated dynamic models to acquire information about the environment, which makes it challenging to extract physically meaningful parameters for the auto-optimisation control problem.
+The proposed multi-estimator based ensemble approach makes use of the environment model and the learned parameters are physically meaningful in control problems. \item Different from all the existing schemes where probing effect is artificially introduced or inserted (usually by means of dithers and perturbations), the probing effect \emph{naturally} occurs depending on the confidence of the estimation by assembling the outcomes of these individual estimators. \end{enumerate}